Head of the Cuyahoga

 Today, the West 3rd Street bridge overlooks the starting line, and the Carter Road bridge is next to the Spectator Village and the boathouse/launch site for The Head of the Cuyahoga (HOTC).

 The Head of the Cuyahoga began in 1996, as a successor to 7 years of sprint racing inside the break-wall of Lake Erie.
-Now in its 14th year, the HOTC averages 250+ entries, 1000+ rowers from 35+ different clubs over 6+ states, racing on one of the most technically challenging head racing courses in the country.
+The HOTC averages 250+ entries, 1000+ rowers from 35+ different clubs over 6+ states, racing on one of the most technically challenging head racing courses in the country.